"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Methodology

-\textit{Researcher Protection:} Given the potential exposure to AIG-NCC perpetrators, we protected researcher safety by consulting with PIs who previously conducted perpetrator interviews, including those from non-CS fields that have established norms and a history of engagement in research on perpetrators of sexual violence, and openly discussed concerns and mitigations as a team.
-Realizing that such a study inherently carries non-negligible risk to the researchers (e.g., researchers may become the target of AIG-NCC), and that this was the team's first work with these communities, we aimed to mitigate power dynamics by not including any persons in degree-granting programs (e.g., PhD, Masters, Undergraduate).
-Our team was comprised of researchers who had completed their training and opted in with full autonomy.
+\textit{Researcher Protection:} Given the potential exposure to AIG-NCC perpetrators, we protected researcher safety by consulting with researchers who previously conducted perpetrator interviews, including those from non-CS fields that have established norms and a history of engagement in research on perpetrators of sexual violence, and openly discussed concerns and mitigations as a team\facct{.
+These mitigations included (1) matching interviewer and interviewee gender presentation, as AIG-NCC often occurs across gender lines; (2) minimizing researcher identities beyond required disclosures (consent forms); and (3) preemptively removing online information of the researchers.} Realizing that such a study inherently carries non-negligible risk to the researchers (e.g., researchers may become the target of AIG-NCC), and that this was the team's first work with these communities, we aimed to mitigate power dynamics by not including any persons in degree-granting programs (e.g., PhDs, Masters, Undergraduates).
+Our team was composed of researchers who had completed their training and opted in with full autonomy.
 While we believe in the value of including students in research on this topic, we made this decision out of an abundance of caution, given that we were interacting with AIG-SC creators for the first time.
 Through this process, we have built relationships with moderators within AIG-SC online communities and moving forward, we are conducting follow-up work in teams that include students.
 Researchers had access to a mental health consultation at any time.

+\textit{Academic Reporting on AIG-SC Methods:} \facct{As academic publications have been leveraged by AIG-NCC creators~\cite{hanCharacterizingMrDeepFakesSexual2025}, we also consider the impact our own publication may cause.
+In this publication, we do our best to ensure our findings are not framed in an instructional way or introduce harm.
+Unlike work introducing new AIG capabilities, we document and report on methods already widely used in AIG-SC communities.
+We acknowledge that this inherently provides greater visibility into these methods, but we also believe it is necessary to inform academic and policy audiences of ongoing harms to address and remediate them.}